sur-shah/cse15l-lab-reports/Lab Report 4.md

 <img width="594" alt="Screenshot 2024-02-26 at 1 01 04 AM" src="https://github.com/sur-shah/cse15l-lab-reports/assets/156368641/d6f73072-a355-4b5b-9611-b6c4548fd461">

 Keys pressed: cd lab7 ```<enter>, ls, <enter> ,<up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><enter>,<up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><enter> ``` I changed the current working directory to be into the new lab7 directory we just created with our git clone command.
 I then checked the contents of this new directory with the ls command.
+I then pressed up 19 times and `enter` to retrieve and run the ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java```.
+This compiled all of the files ending in `.java`.
+After this, I pressed up another 19 and then `enter` after times to retrieve and run the ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests``` which ended up running all of the tests and providing the given output above.

+## Step 7: